dylancraven/blogdown_site/content/_index.md

 __ii)  How do biodiversity and biodiversity-dependent ecosystem functions vary across temporal and spatial scales?__

 __iii) How does biodiversity mediate ecosystem responses to global change drivers?__

-For more information about our research, please consult our [Research page](/research) or my [Google Scholar](https://scholar.google.com/citations?user=rz2vROgAAAAJ&hl=en&authuser=1) profile.

-Our team is growing - please get to know these [growing stars](/equipo)!

 If interested in joining my research team or collaborating with us, please check out [opportunities](/join) or contact me via e-mail: dylan.craven[at]umayor.cl (English/Español).